datatorch/documentation/docs/dev/pipelines/pipelines.md

 # Pipeline Creation

+Pipelines are created by defining the pipeline structure in a YAML file.
+You can define the file in the DataTorch webclient, or you can create the file locally and test it using the CLI tool.

 ## Testing Locally

 If you have just finished creating a pipeline you can test it locally using the